Sergeant Robert Samuel Dinsey

 FAMILY LIFE

 Robert Samuel Dinsey, known as Herbert, was born 8th November 1891 (his birth date is shown as 8th November 1892 on his attestation but his birth was registered with NSWBDM in 1891) in Murwillumbah, son of John & Mary Jane (Heaslip) Disney.
-Robert’s parents had moved to the area in 1869.
+Herbert’s parents had moved to the area in 1869.
 His father was widely known and highly respected in all parts of the district and his mother was prominent in the Red Cross.
 Both parents are listed on the Banner St Memorial, Murwillumbah which lists the 2348 pioneer settlers of the Tweed district.
 He was one of 5 children.
 His brothers, Frederick & George Eric Dinsey also enlisted.

 TRAINING AT RIFLE RANGE CAMP, ENOGGERA